Music lovers, thrill seekers, conversationalists all across the fruited plain.

 Yes, yes.

-And I uh when the menu came out in the first week of school, I'm like, they used to get on Mondays, that was my son's favorite day.
+And I, when the menu came out in the first week of school, I'm like, they used to get on Mondays, that was my son's favorite day, they would get a national brand of pizza day, and then it changed over.

-Now they're getting um whole wheat pizza.
+Now they're getting whole wheat pizza.

-Absolutely, and let me get to that.
+And let me get to that.

-Now they want their food when they come home, and they're eating twice as much because they're not getting enough food at school.
+And they're eating twice as much because they're not getting enough food at school.

-An athlete that I know, kids who are athletes at school who have their athletics right after school are having to buy two and three lunches.
+An athlete that I know, kids who are athletes at school who have their athletics right after school, are having to buy two and three lunches.

 Wait a minute.

-How where are they getting the money?
+Where are they getting the money?

-Where are they getting?
+Where are they going to get it?

 No, no, no.